 - Study a map or guide to know the terrain you’ll be hiking and estimate the time it will take to arrive at your destination.
 Pad your estimates with extra time to account for delays.

-- Remember, it’s very easy to perspire, even in the winter, so dress appropriately in layers and be prepared for changing conditions, temperature changes at higher altitudes and evenings.
-Avoid wearing jeans or cotton clothing.
-Wear polypropylene, wool or other breathable materials that wick moisture away and dry quickly.
+- Remember, it is very easy to perspire, even in the winter!
+So dress appropriately in layers and be prepared for changing conditions, temperature changes at higher altitudes and evenings.

 - Always pack rain gear.